scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         with each change to the font (that would make moving a point around in the outline view far too sluggish), instead there is a [Refresh] button the user can press to force an update.
-    -   It occurred to me that fontforge's current mechanism for setting ligature carets requires that there be a ligature substitution is the exact number of components used to make the glyph.
+    -   It occurred to me that websharpstudios's current mechanism for setting ligature carets requires that there be a ligature substitution is the exact number of components used to make the glyph.
 But in indic fonts ligatures are often made up out of other ligatures